 I love apple pie with raisins.
 I eat

 1 cup coconut palm sugar (see note below *)

 * Note on sugar: you will get a fluffier dessert with regular white sugar.
 I prefer using organic Coconut Palm sugar whenever I have it.
 It makes me feel a little bit better about giving my kids dessert.

 9-inch Springform pan

-6. In a medium bowl mix hazelnut flour, gluten free flour and ½ tsp arrowroot powder.
-Gently add it to egg-sugar mixture with a spoon just until combined.
+6. In a medium bowl mix hazelnut flour, gluten-free flour and ½ tsp arrowroot powder.
+Add it to the egg-sugar mixture with a spoon just until combined.

-9. Bake for 40-50 minutes depending on how thick you cut the apples.
-Test with a toothpick to see if it comes out without clumps stuck to it.
-Cool the pie for a bit, then flip out onto a plate, peel off the parchment paper and dust with powdered sugar (if you wish).
-You might need to run a spatula around the edges to loosen the pie off the walls.
-If the presentation is not of the importance and you just want to start eating the pie right away, don’t even bother flipping it over.
-Just sprinkle some powdered sugar and eat away.
+When checking for readiness, test with a toothpick.
+If it comes out without clumps stuck to it, it’s ready.
+Cool the pie for a bit.
+Then flip it out onto a plate, peel off the parchment paper, and dust with powdered sugar (if you wish).
+You might need to run a spatula around the edges to loosen the crust from the walls.
+If the presentation is not important and you want to start eating the pie right away, don’t even bother flipping it over.
+Just sprinkle it with some powdered sugar and eat away.